 Sportsroyal Power Tower

 You can never go wrong with a quality power tower.
-Your typical power tower will have a pull-up bar, and dip/leg lifts station at the absolute minimum, and depending on which one you get, the additional features vary.
+Your typical power tower will have a pull-up bar, and dip/leg lifts station at the absolute minimum, and depending on which one you get, and how much space you have the additional features vary.